 A perfect summer day at Bear Lake, courtesy Cathy McCray under Creative Commons

-Change of plans.
-Instead of staying in Estes Park on the last day and leave early AM for Naperville, we decided to check out at noon and visit Colorado Springs and then straight back to home from there.
+We made a change of plans on the last day.
+Instead of staying in Estes Park leave early AM for Naperville, we decided to check out at noon and visit Colorado Springs and then head home from there directly.

 Garden of the Gods